 Unforeseen medical treatment

-Note: Residents of the other Nordic countries (Denmark, Finland, Iceland and Sweden) need only show a valid national ID card to prove eligibility for public healthcare in Norway.
+Note: Residents of the other Nordic countries (Denmark, Finland, Iceland and Sweden) need only to show a valid national ID card to access public healthcare in Norway.

-- To receive acute and essential treatment, you must preferably consult a Public Emergency Room ("legevakt") or Public General Practitioner.
-You should show your European Health Insurance Card and your passport or other identification.
+- To receive emergency or essential treatment, you should preferably go to an accident and emergency department ('legevakt') or a general practitioner working for the public healthcare system.
+Show your European Health Insurance Card and your passport or other identification.

-- Provided that you have a valid card, you are entitled to pay a subsidized fee for the treatment on the same basis as a Norwegian resident.
+- Provided that you have a valid card, you will pay a subsidised fee for your treatment on the same basis as a person living in Norway.
 Charges are not refundable and may vary.

-- In case of an emergency, you can get treatment from the nearest public hospital.
+- In an emergency, you can get treatment in the nearest public hospital.

-- In-patient treatment, including necessary medication, is free of charge.
+- In-patient treatment, including any medication you need, is free of charge.

-- To see a specialist or receive out-patient treatment, you must be referred by a doctor, and you will have to pay applicable standard fees.
+- To see a specialist or receive out-patient treatment, you must be referred by a doctor, and you must pay the applicable standard fees.

-- Prescribed medicine can be collected at any pharmacy and charges may vary.
+- Prescription medicines can be collected at any pharmacy.
+Charges may vary.

 - Ambulance transport is free of charge in emergencies.

 - Air ambulance transport is free of charge in emergencies.

 - If you show your European Health Insurance Card, you should be charged only standard patient contributions (which are not refundable).

 - If you have to pay for care, contact your national health insurance provider when you get home to claim a refund.